Ivan-Shish/Aleo/setup1-verifier/README.md

 ## Build Guide

-The following command will build the binaries
+To build the verifier and its accompanying binaries, run:
 ```bash
 cargo build --release
 ```